acsoteldo/Cruises/README.md

 * Crew: The number of crew members on the ship.

 ## Problem Definition
+The cruise industry is facing increasing scrutiny over its environmental impact.
+Key sustainability challenges include high fuel consumption, waste management, and carbon emissions.
+Understanding the relationship between ship characteristics and their operational efficiency is crucial for developing strategies to enhance sustainability.

 ### Relevance:
+* Environmental Concerns: The cruise industry has been criticized for its substantial environmental footprint.
+Ships consume large quantities of fuel, resulting in significant greenhouse gas emissions.
+Additionally, waste management practices on board can impact marine ecosystems.
+* Regulatory Pressure: Governments and international bodies are implementing stricter regulations to reduce the environmental impact of maritime operations.
+Cruise lines must adapt to these regulations to remain compliant and avoid penalties.
+* Consumer Awareness: There is growing consumer demand for sustainable travel options.
+Passengers are increasingly considering the environmental impact of their travel choices, and cruise lines are responding by marketing themselves as environmentally responsible.
+* Operational Efficiency: Improving operational efficiency can lead to reduced fuel consumption and lower emissions.
+Understanding how ship characteristics such as age, tonnage, and passenger density influence operational efficiency is essential for developing strategies to enhance sustainability.

 ## Hypothesis
 Older ships, larger ships (in terms of tonnage and length), and ships with higher passenger density have a greater environmental impact, characterized by higher fuel consumption and emissions.
-By identifying these relationships, we can target specific areas for improvement to enhance sustainability in the cruise industry.

 ## Vision
 To transform the cruise industry into a model of environmental stewardship by leveraging data-driven insights to optimize ship operations, reduce emissions, and promote sustainable practices.
 This vision aims to ensure that cruising remains a viable and environmentally responsible travel option for future generations.

 ## Objective
+The primary objective of this analysis is to gain a comprehensive understanding of the relationship between ship characteristics and operational efficiency within the cruise industry.
+By analyzing the available dataset and exploring the factors that impact sustainability, this report aims to address the following objectives:
 * Analyze Ship Characteristics: Examine the dataset to understand how various ship characteristics (age, tonnage, passengers, length, cabins, passenger density, and crew) relate to operational efficiency.
 * Identify Sustainability Indicators: Determine which factors are most strongly associated with high fuel consumption and emissions.
 Identify key indicators that can help predict a ship's environmental impact.
 * Provide Recommendations: Based on the analysis, provide actionable recommendations for cruise lines to improve their sustainability practices.
 This may include strategies for fleet management, retrofitting older ships, or optimizing passenger density.

-### OUR ASK

 ## Review of the Literature